uktrade/streampq/README.md

 ## Exceptions

 Exceptions derive from `streampq.StreamPQError`.
 If there is any more information available on the error, it's added as a string in its `args` property.
 This is included in the string representation of the exception by default.

+## Exception hierarchy

+  - **StreamPQError**

+    Base class for all explicitly-thrown exceptions

+    - **QueryError**

+      An error occurred while attempting to run a query.
+Typically this is due to a syntax error or a missing column.